How Do Submarines Work?

 The temperature inside a submarine also matters.
 Ocean water is cold, often near freezing at depth.
 Without active heating and cooling systems, the interior would swing wildly with the external temperature.
 Submarines run heating and air conditioning constantly, keeping the crew comfortable and preventing condensation that could damage electronics.

 Nuclear reactors power most modern military submarines.
 A nuclear reactor heats water into steam, which drives turbines that spin a propeller or pump jet.
 The reactor uses nuclear fission, the same process that powers nuclear power plants on land.
 Because nuclear fuel lasts for years, a nuclear submarine can operate for months without refueling.
+The World Nuclear Association documents how naval nuclear propulsion has evolved since the 1950s.

 Diesel-electric submarines are more common outside of major navies.
 They run diesel engines when on the surface or snorkeling, which charge large battery banks.
 When submerged, they switch to battery power, which is silent and efficient but runs out after days or weeks depending on speed.
 This gives diesel-electric subs important advantages in coastal waters and for short missions, but limits their endurance compared to nuclear boats.